OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 tag pattern: `<pkg_name>.<pkg_version>`.
 The release tag serves as a stable reference to the package; the package code is a single file, no need to create a tarball; the code is directly downloadable from GitHub (which sort of serves as a package registry) as raw content with a stable URL.
-All three items mentioned earlier as [prerequisites](#prerequisites) are fulfilled, so the package is released and ready to be imported.
+All [three items](#prerequisites) mentioned earlier as prerequisites are fulfilled via features supported by GitHub, so the package is released and ready to be imported.

 |  Artifact  |  Content URL  |